jgiuffrida/dnd/mushwyrm.md

     - just fruited, fruits appear as wings
     - magical properties, used to make elixers
       - prevents magic effects on a person based on the type
-    - drough sometimes use them as defensive structures
+    - drow sometimes use them as defensive structures
     - one has figured out how to cultivate them
   - draco russula orea (sp) or the golden draco fungus
     - fire resistance
     - heard/knows location
-    - narettes maskavere - wizard drough
+    - narettes maskavere - wizard drow
       - can cultivate golden draco fungus
       - garden/maze
       - means to use it as a decoration